-Ritch Mueller is a top tier, transactional and multidisciplinary firm committed to offering high value-added legal advice to national and international clients with respect to their operations in Mexico.
+Ritch Mueller is a top tier multidisciplinary transactional firm committed to offering high value-added legal advice to national and international clients with respect to their operations in Mexico.

-Since 1975, the firm has been actively involved in shaping how Mexican law is practiced within each of its main practice areas, including M&A, corporate finance (including capital markets and banking), financial regulation, real estate and energy and infrastructure.
-Its tax, environmental, social, corporate and regulatory practice groups complement its traditional practice areas while at the same time tending to its clients’ ongoing needs.
+Since 1975, our firm has been actively involved in shaping how Mexican law is practiced within each of our main practice areas, including M&A, corporate finance (including capital markets and banking), financial regulation, real estate and energy and infrastructure.
+Our tax, environmental, social, corporate and regulatory practice groups complement our traditional practice areas while at the same time tending to our clients’ ongoing needs.

-The firm has played a significant role in the structuring, development and financing of private businesses and public sector projects in Mexico.
-Its work encompasses transactions within a broad array of sectors of the Mexican economy, including the financial, industrial, infrastructure, retail and services sectors.
+Our firm has played a significant role in the structuring, development and financing of private businesses and public sector projects in Mexico.
+Our work encompasses transactions within a broad array of sectors of the Mexican economy, including the financial, industrial, infrastructure, energy, retail and services sectors.

-With a staff of more than 100 professionals deployed amongst its different practices areas, the firm seeks to add value to its clients by means of an efficient and in-depth service and high levels of expertise and experience.
-They are Mexican law and tax trained professionals and most of the firm’s partners and senior associates have graduate degrees from the most reputable universities in the United States and Europe, as well as work experience in prestigious international firms.
+Our firm has a staff of more than 100 professionals deployed amongst our different practice areas.
+We seek to add value to our clients by means of an efficient and in-depth service combined with high levels of expertise and experience.
+We are Mexican law and tax trained professionals and most of our partners and senior associates have graduate degrees from the most reputable universities in the United States and Europe, as well as work experience in prestigious international firms.

 Areas of practice

-Aviation: The firm has significant experience and proven expertise in all aspects of aviation law, representing clients in the development of Mexican airport infrastructure and in the pursuit of corporate strategies in this sector delivering advice for the financing of aircraft objects and space assets.
-The firm represents airport developers and operators, aircraft and helicopter manufacturers, engine companies, airlines, satellite launch companies and satellite operators, as well as aircraft lessors, export credit agencies and financial institutions.
-The firm advises clients in virtually all restructuring, insolvency and default situations involving Mexican airlines.
+Aviation: The firm has significant experience and proven expertise in all aspects of aviation law.
+It represents clients in the development of Mexican airport infrastructure and in the pursuit of corporate strategies in this sector delivering advice for the financing of aircraft objects and space assets.
+It represents airport developers and operators, aircraft and helicopter manufacturers, engine companies, airlines, satellite launch companies and satellite operators, as well as aircraft lessors, export credit agencies and financial institutions.
+The firm has also represented clients in virtually all restructuring, insolvency and default situations involving Mexican airlines.

-Banking and finance: The firm represents Mexican, international and multilateral banks, as well as other financial intermediaries in secured and un-secured, non-recourse (asset-backed), bilateral and syndicated lending transactions of different levels of complexity involving Mexican obligors or assets.
+Banking and finance: The firm represents Mexican, international and multilateral banks, as well as other financial intermediaries in secured and unsecured, non-recourse (asset-backed), bilateral and syndicated lending transactions of different levels of complexity involving Mexican obligors or assets.
 Its steady presence in the market has allowed it to participate in all phases of the credit cycle, including origination in bull markets and restructuring in the context of regional or global crises.
-The firm has advised the majority of foreign financial institutions that have established subsidiaries in Mexico in their authorisation processes.
-It also advises international and domestic banks, as well as industry organisations such as ISDA and the Mexican Banking Association in their derivatives work in Mexico.
+It has advised the majority of foreign financial institutions that have established subsidiaries in Mexico in their authorisation processes.
+The firm also advises international and domestic banks, as well as industry organisations such as ISDA and the Mexican Banking Association in their derivatives work in Mexico.